tsfu/airlog/README.md

    - Get stats from trips data
    - Collection: Aircrafts and airlines top & totals
    - Top 5 rankings for country, airport, airline, aircraft
- - Refactor code to use ONE UI/data population for trip.
   ### Long term
    - Separate page or modal: single trip view
    - Table pagination?
 (TBD)